sentinel-hub/collections/collections/forest-carbon-diligence/sandbox-data.md

 # Forest Carbon Diligence Sandbox Data

-This sandbox collection of [Forest Carbon Diligence](../forest-carbon-diligence/) offers a limited area and time of interest.
-Only Planet accounts and Sentinel Hub accounts with a paid subscription have access under the [CC-BY-NC license](https://creativecommons.org/licenses/by-nc/4.0/).
+This sandbox collection of <a href="../forest-carbon-diligence/" target="_blank">Forest Carbon Diligence</a> offers a limited area and time of interest.
+Only Planet accounts and Sentinel Hub accounts with a paid subscription have access under the <a href="https://creativecommons.org/licenses/by-nc/4.0/" target="_blank">CC-BY-NC license</a>.

 ## Collections